cbmarie255/holbertonschool-AirBnB_clone/web_static/README.md

-This solo project will model the HTML and CSS layout of the Air BnB clone page . s
+This solo project will model the HTML and CSS layout of the Air BnB clone page.